shajiaalianwar55/sql-streetfood-pipeline/README.md

 -Anyone exploring real-world data projects to strengthen their portfolio using SQL + Python automation

-## What it does:
+## 🔍 What It Does

--Validates entries (price ranges, duplicates, etc.)
+- Validates entries (price ranges, duplicates, etc.)
--Creates three analytical SQL views:
+- Creates three analytical SQL views:
--  SalesByCuisine
+  - `SalesByCuisine`
--  DishesByPriceRange
+  - `DishesByPriceRange`
--  Regional_StreetFood_Analysis
+  - `Regional_StreetFood_Analysis`
--Adds clustered + non-clustered indexes
+- Adds clustered + non-clustered indexes
--Runs entire workflow with one command
+- Runs entire workflow with one command

 ##  Setup Instructions

 To run this project locally: